 Celebration of Learning: An Exhibition of Students as Producers

-On February 4th the Center for Teaching will hold a Celebration of Learning, an exhibition of students as producers.
-Research projects and design initiatives, podcasts and documentaries, candle-making devices and board games, clothing catalogs and virtual reality simulations… these and more will be on display in Alumni Hall from 2pm to 4pm.
-We’re inviting faculty, students, and staff to stop by and get a snapshot of what Vanderbilt students have learned, created, designed, and discovered across campus.
+On February 4, 2019, the Center for Teaching held a Celebration of Learning, an exhibition of students as producers.
+Research projects and design initiatives, podcasts and documentaries, candle-making devices and board games, clothing catalogs and virtual reality simulations… these and more were on display in Alumni Hall.

 2018 Celebration Highlights

 At the 2018 event, more than 100 faculty, staff and students attended the event in Alumni Hall, which featured three rooms of student work: an exhibition hall with posters and projects, a digital media hall featuring podcasts and more, and a presentation hall with screenings and talks.
 Most all of the 34 projects on exhibit were created by students as part of coursework here at Vanderbilt.
 Students shared podcast episodes, short films, webcomics, manufacturing equipment, oil paintings, service learning projects, design thinking projects, laboratory research, a mural, a board game, a computer roleplaying game, a policy brief, a magazine, a photo essay, and much more.

 All of these projects were the result of instructors who engaged their students not only as consumers of information, but producers of knowledge.
 The projects emerged from courses and other learning experiences where students were asked to tackle open-ended problems, to operate with a degree of autonomy, or to share their work with wider audiences.
 All of the projects were nominated by faculty members, and all were completed in calendar year 2017.